MTDOJRP/docs/docs/1-getting-started/6-priority.md

 <br/>

 :::tip What is the Priority Status?
 Priority Status is a system we use to help balance the action on the server.
-It ensures that our Law Enforcment officer's (cops) aren’t overwhelmed by too many Large scenes happening all at once.
+It ensures that our Law Enforcement Officers aren’t overwhelmed by too many Large scenes happening all at once.

 When you have Priority Status, it’s your time to shine, allowing you to create and run large, exciting scenes like pursuits, shootings, bank robberies, and more!
 :::